Internships in London with the Mountbatten Internship Programme

 Living in London

-The Programme provides interns with free housing and a monthly stipend.
-The stipend, currently £615 a month (about $1,150), is more than enough to ensure that you are well fed (assuming you shop for groceries and do not always eat out) and that you can pay for public transportation.
+Mountbatten provides living arrangements in London, work placement, a monthly stipend, accommodations, insurance, visa assistance.
+The stipend for your work should be enough to ensure that you are well fed (assuming you shop for groceries and do not always eat out) and that you can pay for public transportation.
 You will also have enough surplus cash to visit city attractions (although most museums are free), and explore London’s famous pubs.
 If you want to travel every weekend to continental Europe, as many interns do, then you will need to bring along some savings or a credit card.

 The Programme accommodations are in great locations.
 You will likely be living in up-market areas that are traditionally out of reach for Londoners your age.
 You will, however, be sharing a room with a fellow intern.
 At most, your housing will be a 45-minute commute to work.
 It may seem far to you, but your English coworkers are likely commuting an hour to get in to work, so consider yourself lucky.